When did you get started?

 How does it work?

-We’ve partnered with conservation groups and private landowners to afforest large areas of land.
+We’ve partnered with conservation groups, Indigenous communities and municipalities to rewild large areas of land.
 Working closely with silviculture foresters at Tree Time Services, we develop site specific plans and utilize the largest privately held seed bank in Alberta to ensure the correct seed and species are used to plant trees in these areas.

 When will our forest be planted?

-Tree planting varies depending on the area and the time of year.
-Typically, planting occurs during the rainy season, when the soil provides the best conditions for tree survival.
+Tree planting times vary depending on the area and the time of year.
+Typically, planting occurs during the spring and fall, these seasons offer the best conditions for increased survival.

 Will our business actually help plant the trees?

-Depending on the tier you select, you and your team will be able to get your hands dirty with us, which is a rewarding benefit in itself.
+Depending on the partnership level you select, you and your team will be able to get your hands dirty with us, which is a rewarding benefit in itself.

 What are your “site preparation” costs?